ned2/okdata/README.md

 Yet another OKCupid data mining tool.

 A tool for learning interesting things about the dating pool in an area.
-Scrapes Supports scraping OKCupid user profiles in JSON format and then doing things with the data.
+Supports scraping OKCupid user profiles in JSON format and then doing things with the data.
 The things are a work in progress.